cloud-carbon-footprint/cloud-carbon-footprint/microsite/docs/Methodology.md

 When we know what underlying processor micro-architecture or group of micro-architectures are used for a given cloud provider virtual machine, we use the min and max watts for that micro-architecture or the average of a group of micro-architectures.
 When a group of micro-architectures includes either Ivy Bridge or Sandy Bridge, we use the median of that group.
 This is because we treat those micro-architectures as outliers due to their comparatively high min/max watts in order to not overestimate.
 See Appendix II for this list of processors and micro-architectures with the min and max watts.

-When we don’t know the underlying processor micro-architecture, we use the average of all micro-architectures used by that cloud provider.
+When we don’t know the underlying processor micro-architecture, we use the average or median of all micro-architectures used by that cloud provider.
 Here are those averages per cloud provider:

 **AWS:**

-- Min Watts: 0.71
+- Average Min Watts: 0.74
-- Max Matts: 3.46
+- Average Max Matts: 3.5

 **GCP:**

-- Min Watts: 1.34
+- Median Min Watts: 0.71
-- Max Watts: 4.98
+- Median Max Watts: 4.26

 **Azure:**

-- Min Watts: 0.77
+- Average Min Watts: 0.78
-- Max Matts: 3.74
+- Average Max Matts: 3.76

 ##### A note on AWS Lambda Compute Estimates